You are here

 Sustainability is: Meeting the needs of the present without compromising the ability of future generations to meet their own needs.

 The Illinois Climate Action Plan (iCAP) outlines a path for the University of Illinois at Urbana-Champaign to achieve carbon neutrality as soon as possible, and no later than 2050.
-The campus committed to this ambitious goal when it signed the American College and University Presidents' Climate Commitment (ACUPCC) — later to be renamed the Second Nature Carbon Commitment for its emphasis on emissions.
+The campus committed to this ambitious goal when in 2008 it signed the American College and University Presidents' Climate Commitment (ACUPCC) — later to be renamed the Second Nature Carbon Commitment for its emphasis on emissions.

-Read the full 2010 Illinois Climate Action Plan.
+Read the approved 2015 Illinois Climate Action Plan.